INTRODUCTION (AND WARNING!)

 And just today I discovered the Solen teflon caps, while browsing your site.
 They are a little less expensive than the Platinums.
 Perhaps this is due to Solen being a big manufacturer rather than a smallish business, I donít know.
 Anyway, I just want to add my voice to the teflon cap converts!
 Just by adding that one 1uf cap to my preamp has literally transformed my whole audio listening experience.
 While the caps themselves seem expensive, the use of just a single pair has been the least expensive product/system upgrade imaginable!!!

 I might add that for signal path applications one should use full value caps.
 My initial experience with teflon caps was in using a small value cap as a bypass cap on the output capacitor cap of my amplifier.
-This had no affect whatsoever, other than to break-in the cap.
+This had no effect whatsoever, other than to break-in the cap.
 This was the same cap that I installed as input cap to the tube grid, and opened my eyes to the benefits of teflon caps.
 Iíve read many posts where users bypass caps with small value teflons and claim a benefit.
 My own experience does not bear that out and I remain sceptical.
 I know the high price of teflons makes one try the cheapest way possible, and bypassing is a cheap way to enter the game.
 But I think one has the pay the price in order to reap the benefits.
 And as stated above, when considered as a full product upgrade rather than a part cost, the price is really very small.
 Of course it also helps if you can do the work yourself.

 These caps simply transform the music into something resembling actual music!
 And I write that as I just attended the symphony on Friday evening, and followed with 3 days of a lot of listening!